cargo2nix/cargo2nix/examples/3-static-resources/README.md

 This build script will generate a Rust source file named `$OUT_DIR/templates.rs` which we can statically embed into our program with `include_str!()`.
-Let's open the `src/main.rs` file eand write some code that will do just that:
+Let's open the `src/main.rs` file and write some code that will do just that:

 ```rust
 //!
 A program which generates some text using an embedded template.